Social Work Degrees, Schools, and Careers in Nebraska

 Nebraska is one of the few Midwestern states that actually doesn’t have double-digit institutions that offer social work degree programs but that doesn’t mean it doesn’t have options for interested students.
 According to the Council on Social Work Education, there are seven social work degree programs available at schools in Nebraska.
 Unfortunately only one of those schools – the University of Nebraska at Omaha – offers a Masters of Social Work (MSW) program, which means that it is the only school in the state that offers a concrete path to licensure.
 The school also offers an undergraduate degree option as well.
 There are five other schools in the state that offer social work degree programs but those programs are Bachelor of Social Work (BSW) degree programs, which only serve as an educational foundation.

-According to the United States Bureau of Labor Statistics, the social work community in the state is also pretty small.
-The BLS didn’t release estimates on all of the different social workers in the state, but the information they did release shows that as of May 2014, Nebraska had at least 4,000 professional social workers employed across the state.
-The majority of those social workers are either child, family, and school social workers (2,600) or healthcare social workers (1,050).
-But there are also roughly 530 substance abuse social workers and countless other social workers that aren’t tracked that are working in the state.
-There is a wide range of salaries for social workers in Nebraska as the annual average salaries for the profession are between $38,740 for a child or school social worker to $58,880 for specialty social workers.
+According to the United States Bureau of Labor Statistics (BLS), the social work community in the state is also pretty small.
+As of May 2022, Nebraska has about 5,500 professional social workers employed across the state.
+The majority of those social workers are either child, family, and school social workers (3,470) or mental health and substance abuse social workers (1,030).
+But there are also roughly 730 healthcare social workers and 230 social workers in various other specialties.
+There is a wide range of salaries for social workers in Nebraska as the annual average salaries for the profession are between $39,750 for a substance abuse and mental health social worker and $63,140 for specialty social workers.

 The Nebraska Department of Public Health is the organization responsible for approving licensure for social work licensure in the state.
 It approves two levels of licensure.
 The licenses are: